We may collect a share of sales or other compensation from the links on this page.

 If you’re interested – I wrote a whole article on the topic of skiing and the dangers.

 No one wants to cut an expensive ski trip short with one wrong move.
-Ski injuries are far and few between but if you train before your trip, stretch each day and follow the tips above you’ll cut your risk of knee injury.
+Ski injuries are far and few between but if you train before your trip, stretch each day and follow the tips above you’ll cut your risk of a knee injury.

 Enjoy the fresh mountain air and stay safe.